rashmisagar/topshop-e2e-exercise/README.md

 **Notes**
 I used chai as the assertion library in the scripts.

-After cloning/downloading the repo, its good to run the following command after $npm install
+After cloning/downloading the repo, run  $ npm install  and then

      $npm install chai